ucla-pls/jreduce/README.md

 ## Usage

 JReduce can reduce Java files given a predicate.
-A predicate is any program you can think of, but often it is a bash script.
+Simple usage is best described with `jreduce [...] -o OUTPUT INPUT CMD [ARG..]`.
+The CMD is any program that test the property of the input file, often it is a bash script.
+You can add any number of arguments to the command:

 ```
 jreduce -o ouput.jar input.jar ./predicate.sh %anotherfile.txt {}